elusivecodes/FrostDateTime/README.md

 Add a duration to the date.

-- `durationString` is a relative date string.
+- `durationString` is a date string with relative parts, compatible with the PHP [DateInterval::createFromDateString](https://www.php.net/manual/en/dateinterval.createfromdatestring.php) method.

 ```javascript
 date.add(durationString);